 The accountability and reporting requirements of a delegate must be specified at the time the delegation is made.

 Sub-delegation is permitted only when expressly provided for by the delegator.
-All sub-delegations made on a continuing basis must be recorded in MOPP Appendix 3 Schedule of Authorities and Delegations.
+All sub-delegations made on a continuing basis must be recorded in Register of Authorities and Delegations (QUT staff access only).

 The following provisions apply to the exercise of all delegations.

 - Delegates and sub-delegates must exercise their authority in accordance with:

 - the University’s governance framework, including all relevant policies and procedures

 - any other requirement specified by the delegator.

 - A delegation made to an officer includes any person acting in that officer’s position on a temporary basis, unless otherwise specified at the commencement of the period of acting.

 - In the event that an officer is unable to carry out the duties associated with a delegation for any reason, including a conflict of interest or temporary incapacity or absence, the delegated authority evolves to that officer's immediate supervisor.

 - It is the responsibility of the delegate to ensure that consultation at an appropriate level is undertaken on any relevant legal, financial or technical considerations prior to exercising the delegation.
 By making a decision or exercising the delegation, the delegate will be taken to have identified and considered all matters relevant to the exercise of the delegation.